thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kend-saleshub-orders-grid.md

 anything.
 So let's wire that up to do something useful.

 Since we'll be redirecting the user page for creating an Order, we'll need the URL to that page.
-We don't want to hardcode the URL to that page in our Javascript, since it could change later, so lets inject the URL we need into a Javascript variable using Razor.
+We don't want to hardcode the URL to that page in our JavaScript, since it could change later, so let's inject the URL we need into a JavaScript variable using Razor.
 This can be found in **Views/Home/Index.cshtml**.

     <script>
         window.SalesHub.createOrderUrl = "@Url.RouteUrl("Default", new { controller = "Order", action = "New" }, Request.Url.Scheme)";
     </script>

-Now that we have the URL in a variable that we can access from our Javascript function, we can set up the code which actually redirects the user to that page when the "Create order" button is clicked.
+Now that we have the URL in a variable that we can access from our JavaScript function, we can set up the code which actually redirects the user to that page when the "Create order" button is clicked.